Halloysite Clay Nanotubes

 Fire retardant for plastics

-Halogen free, mineral based fire retardants for polymers are big business.
-Popular products include aluminium trihydrate (ATH), magnesium hydroxide (MDH) and huntite/hydromagesite (HMH).
+Halogen free, mineral-based fire retardants for polymers are big business.
+Popular products include aluminium trihydrate (ATH), magnesium hydroxide (MDH) and huntite/hydromagesite (HMH) described on this page.
 They operate primarily by liberating water when heated and absorbing heat during their decomposition.
 Both effects help to quench the flame.
 Halloysite does release some water, although much less than the other minerals mentioned.
 Halloysite is also a char former because the surface is catalytic causing the polymer to cross-link and char.
 Although initially considered a promising use for halloysite, it has not proven commercially attractive and interest has dwindled.